wyzjack/AdaM3/README.md

 # AdaM$^3$ experiments

 This repo provides the code for ICDM 2023 submission "Momentum is All You Need for Data-Driven Adaptive Optimization".
+The supplementary PDF file is ["ICDM23_AdaM3_supp.pdf"](./ICDM23_AdaM3_supp.pdf)

 ## Usage